Kindred

 How and when do I pay?

-A small deposit reserves your specialist when you engage us.
-The rest is one flat fee — quoted before we begin — and it's paid from the estate as an administrative expense, not out of your own pocket.
+A small deposit reserves your coordinator when you engage us.
+The remaining Kindred fee is quoted before we begin and is typically paid from estate funds once available, if the estate and authority path support it.
 There's no hourly billing and no percentage of the estate.

 Is this available in my state?

 Yes.
 We provide estate administration and coordination in all 50 states.
-The specifics of probate vary by state, and your specialist handles the differences so you don't have to.
+The specifics of probate vary by state, and your coordinator handles the administrative differences so you don't have to.

 What if the estate has no cash right now?